 Utah has different alcohol laws.
 You cannot buy wine at grocery stores, Costco, etc. You will want to find a state liquor store to buy all of this when you arrive.
 Restaurants measure liquor out less than anywhere else in the states and the price of drinks is crrrazy expensive so I suggest wine when dining out!
 Also, most restaurants will not let you order a drink without ordering food.. even if it’s just an appetizer.

-**Wednesday – Deer Valley summer concert series.
-If ya’ll haven’t already noticed, Park City has a ton of live music during the summer.
-Every Wednesday there is a free concert at Deer Valley base where you sit on the mountain and eat dinner a la a picnic and BYOB (err wine).
+Fridays – Deer Valley summer concert series.
+If y’all haven’t already noticed, Park City has a ton of live music during the summer.
+Every Friday during summer there is a concert at Deer Valley base where you sit on the mountain and eat dinner a la a picnic and BYOB (errr wine).
 It is lovely and definitely a must!
-Also every Wednesday there is a Farmers market at the base of Park City mountain.
-Lots of fresh fruit, pastries, veggies, and live music. // Closed for summer 2020.
-Schedule shows have been postponed to summer 2021.
-Instead, there is an awesome farmers market at the base of Park City Mountain every Wednesday.
+Also every Wednesday there is a farmers’ market at the base of Park City mountain.
+Lots of fresh fruit, pastries, veggies, and live music.

-**Thursday – Free Concert at the base of the Canyons.
+Thursdays & Saturdays – Free concert at the base of the Canyons.
 Same as Deer Valley (however we like the Deer Valley one much more).
 We have only gone to this one once this summer mainly just because it’s not as convenient.
-However if you are here for the 4th of July they put on an amazing fire works show! // Closed for summer 2020.
+However if you are here for the 4th of July they put on an amazing fireworks show!

-**Sunday – Park Silly.
-Every Sunday Main Street is closed for Park Silly which is an open market where you can buy fresh produce (the BEST peaches and cherries we have ever had) homemade ice cream, roasted corn, the ever popular bloody Mary bar, and the list goes on.
-There is a different band playing every week and they have rock climbing, bounce houses, and face painting set up for the kids. // No Park Silly for summer 2020, but they are closing Main Street to cars Saturdays and Sundays.
-See Wednesday’s to-do if you are wanting to visit a farmer’s market.
+Sunday – Park Silly.
+Every Sunday Main Street is closed for Park Silly which is an open market where you can buy fresh produce (the BEST peaches and cherries we have ever had), homemade ice cream, roasted corn, the ever popular bloody Mary bar, and the list goes on.
+There is a different band playing every week and they have rock climbing, bounce houses, and face painting set up for the kids.

 Thanks for reading!
 Let me know if you have questions!